 Are you looking for the best web hosting services for your needs?
-Whether you need a place to host your small personal blog, or a major corporate website, the following list will help you identify the best host for your needs.
+Whether you need a place to host your small personal blog or a major corporate website, the following list will help you identify the best hosts to use.

-Finding the best web hosting service isn’t quite as straightforward as just searching for a service in Google and choosing the one with the lowest price.
-There are a lot of issues to consider, including the reasons for why you need the service, and how you intend to use it.
+Finding the best web hosting service isn’t quite as straightforward as searching Google and choosing the one with the lowest price.
+There are a lot of issues to consider, including the reasons for why you need hosting and how you intend to use it.

-Once you have a handle on your actual needs, you can purchase the web hosting plan that is right for you.
-Choose one that’s undersized, and you’ll end up with lots of website outages and performance issues.
-Choose one that’s oversized, and you’ll be throwing away money that you could instead use to improve the quality of your website itself.
+Once you have a handle on that, finding the right host becomes much easier.
+Choose one that’s undersized and you’ll end up with website outages and slow page loads, but choose one that’s oversized and you’ll be throwing money away.

 Defining Your Web Hosting Needs

-Before choosing your web host, you’ll need to do a little bit of homework about your requirements.
-Consider the following concerns, and decide the importance of each item on a scale of 0 to 10 — with 0 being not at all important, and 10 being critically important.
+Before choosing your web host, you’ll need to think about your requirements.
+Consider the following concerns and decide the importance of each item on a scale of 0 to 10 (with 0 being not at all important and 10 being critically important):

 - Speed — How responsive do you need your site to be?
-It may not matter if your personal site takes a few moments to load, but if you have a sales website, those few seconds can lead to lost customers.
+It may not matter if your personal site takes a few seconds to load, but if you want to run an e-commerce hub, those few seconds can turn away potential customers.

-- Technical Support — How tech savvy are you?
+- Technical Support — How tech-savvy are you?
 Is this your first website ever?
-Do you have trouble figuring out how to make changes to your site, or do you only need help when the server is down?
+Do you have trouble figuring out how to make changes to your site?
+Or do you only need help when the server is down?
 The more support you need, the more it’ll cost you.

-Once you have a clear picture of each of these needs, you can work your way through the following list and identify which is the best web hosting service for you.
+Once you have a clear picture of your needs, you can work your way through the following list and identify which web hosting service is best for you.

 Want reliable web hosting at rock-bottom cost?
-BlueHost offers it at $15 and under.
-The basic starter package is a mere $3.95 a month, and for that you get 100 GB of storage for your site, 5 email accounts with 100 MB storage each, and up to 25 sub-domains.
+The Basic starter package begins at a mere $3.45 per month, and for that you get 50 GB of storage for your site, 5 email accounts with 100 MB storage each, and up to 25 subdomains.

-Also keep in mind that “unlimited bandwidth” has limitations.
-If your site starts bringing in tens of thousands of visitors all at once, it’ll likely freeze up or take down the server, and you’ll be forced to upgrade to a Virtual Private Server (VPN) or a Dedicated Hosting account.
-So keep future expansion in mind when choosing any web hosting service.
+Also, keep in mind that “unlimited bandwidth” has limitations.
+If your site starts bringing in tens of thousands of visitors all at once, it’ll likely freeze up or take down the server and you’ll be forced to upgrade to a Virtual Private Server (VPS) or a Dedicated Hosting account.
+So, keep future expansion in mind when choosing any web hosting service.

 Media Temple promises to alleviate those short-term traffic-spike concerns by offering a product called “Media Temple GRID”.

-It’s a little more expensive — plans start at $20 — but the peace of mind it offers can’t be understated.
-The service has its own control panel (not cPanel), so may not be ideal for seasoned users who are used to cPanel — but for anyone who is new to web hosting, it’s easy to understand and simple to use.
+It’s a little more expensive — plans start at $20 per month.
+But the peace of mind it offers can’t be understated.
+The service has its own control panel (not cPanel), so this may not be ideal for seasoned users who are used to cPanel.
+But for anyone who is new to web hosting, it’s easy to understand and simple to use.

-Voted as the Best Shared Web Host of 2013 by Review Signal, mostly due to its price, uptime performance. and stellar customer support.
-Low-traffic sites can benefit from the Tiny plan ($2.92 per month), which offers 500 MB storage, 5 GB bandwidth.
+Voted as the Best Shared Web Host of 2013 by Review Signal, mostly due to its price, uptime, performance, and stellar customer support.
+Low-traffic sites can benefit from the Tiny plan ($2.92 per month), which offers 500 MB storage and 5 GB bandwidth.

-The popular Medium plan offers 15 GB of storage and 150 GB of bandwidth for $10/month or $100/year.
-The bonus with Small Orange is that you get raided SSD disks for a fast, high-performance website — something not usually offered to shared hosting customers!
+The popular Medium plan offers 15 GB of storage and 150 GB of bandwidth for $10 per month.
+The bonus with A Small Orange is that you get raided SSD disks that provide fast performance for your websites — something not usually offered to shared hosting customers!

-Of course, if you have a booming site with roughly 100,000 visits a month, your best bet is the GoGeek plan for $14.95/mo.
-This includes 30 GB of space, all of the essential and premium features of the other plans, plus “geeky advanced features” including fewer shared accounts on the server and advanced hardware for better performance.
+Of course, if you have a booming site with roughly 100,000 visits a month, your best bet is the GoGeek plan for $14.95 per month.
+This includes 30 GB of space, all the essential and premium features of the other plans, plus “geeky advanced features” including fewer shared accounts on the server and more advanced hardware for better performance.